 Patients often ask how long does wisdom teeth removal take?
 The removal of wisdom teeth takes around 45 minutes to an hour, and it requires the administration of local and sometimes general anesthetics.

-Also, a common question that derives from the previous one is, how long does it take for wisdom teeth to heal?
+Also, a common question from the previous one is, how long does it take for wisdom teeth to heal?
 In most cases, patients experience lesser pain and discomfort after the third day after surgery.